fikriww/Recovery-To-Do-List-Planner/README.md

-# Recovery Planner DApp
+# Recovery To-Do List Planner

 ## Project Description

-Recovery Planner is a Soroban-based decentralized application that helps users plan a balanced day by combining morning recovery metrics with task workload.
+Recovery To-Do List Planner is a Soroban-based decentralized application that helps users plan a balanced day by combining morning recovery metrics with task workload.
 The smart contract evaluates heart rate data and task attributes to provide a daily status, do/don't recommendations, and an optimized task order.

 ## Project Vision